Paris Restaurant Guide 2026: How to Find the Best Places to Eat (Chef Approved)

 Best Food Critics to Follow for Paris Restaurant Advice

-These French-language critics reflect the food culture that locals are actually living—not the curated clichés made for tourists.
+These French-language critics and local foodies reflect the food culture that locals are actually living—not the curated clichés made for tourists.
 Thanks to automatic translation, their work is more accessible than ever to English-speaking travelers.
 These are the people I read, as a working chef in Paris.
 It’s personal, not perfect—but it’s a more honest lens on what’s happening in real kitchens and dining rooms across the city.

-François-Régis Gaudry
+🇫🇷 François-Régis Gaudry

 • Popular French food journalist and presenter with mass appeal.